UNITED STATES

 Stock options non-vested | $ | — |

 Stock-based compensation expense is included in corporate administration expenses within the Company’s interim condensed consolidated statements of operations.
-For the three and six months ended June 30, 2024, the Company recognized negative stock-based compensation expense of $(
+For the three and nine months ended September 30, 2024, the Company recognized stock-based

 14